belltron7/belltron7.github.io/craps-simulation.md

 This simple structure makes Craps great for simulation: the rules are easy to code, but the outcomes depend on probability and luck.

 We’ll keep our simulation focused on the Pass Line bet, but I’ll mention my own side bets on 6 and 8 when comparing to real casino play.

+For a full breakdown of the rules, see [Craps Basics at the Venetian Casino](https://www.venetianlasvegas.com/resort/casino/table-games/craps-basic-rules.html).

 ## My Casino Data